 “Keeping within maximum hours is important,” Schaefer added.
 “Another common violation is operating a CMV without a CDL.
 It would help to understand which vehicles require a CDL.”

 Having the right paperwork and documents on hand is just as important as making sure your truck and trailer are in good operating condition.
-Take the time now to get your paperwork in order and make sure the condition of your vehicle complies with FMCSA standards, so you can avoid being placed out of service and keep on rolling.
+Take the time now to get your paperwork in order and make sure the condition of your vehicle complies with FMCSA regulations, so you can avoid being placed out of service and keep on rolling.

 Make sure you comply with all HOS and ELD rules and regulations